 - HTTP response splitting

-- Authentication and authorization bypasses
+- Authentication and authorization bypass

 - Flash attacks

 Also included is how to attack CMS solutions such as WordPress.
-The course is roughly 16 hours long and combines slides, video and practice labs.
+The course is roughly 16 hours long and combines slides, video, and practice labs.
 It provides a nice balance between theoretical knowledge from the slides, with practical exploitation examples in the videos, and finishing with you launching the practice labs and getting your hands dirty.
 This approach worked well for me as it wasn’t as tedious as the infamous ‘death-by-PowerPoint’ which I have experienced far too often.
 The labs were fun to do and when stuck also provide you the answers to keep moving.
-Sometimes a lab also includes challenge exercises which they do not provide answers for, these were a good real-world simulation of the eWPT exam.
-Where you can get stuck without being able to get hints on how to continue, and provides you a bit of practice on being persistent and the ‘trying harder’ mentality.
-To be more concrete, this means when getting stuck you do not just look up the answer and go “Ah, well that’s how it works”, you go back to the study material and read up or just search for more information about the specific vulnerability to get a better understanding of how it works, so you can solve the challenge.
-To my understanding, this active approach of studying helps you better memorize, as it is a form of active recall.
+Sometimes a lab also includes challenge exercises that they do not provide answers for, these were a good real-world simulation of the eWPT exam.
+Where you can get stuck without being able to get hints on how to continue and provides you a bit of practice on being persistent and the ‘trying harder’ mentality.
+To be more concrete, this means when getting stuck you do not just look up the answer and go “Ah, well that’s how it works”, you go back to the study material and read up or just search for more information about the specific vulnerability to get a better understanding of how it works so that you can solve the challenge.
+To my understanding, this active study approach helps you better memorize, as it is a form of active recall.

 I liked the INE course as it provided all the information you needed to know to pass the eWPT exam.
 Based on your situation you may not want to spend all that money on the INE course.
-Do not worry, there are great alternatives which also provide practice labs and ample information about web application penetration testing.
-One example is PortSwigger Academy, from the creators of Burp Suite, is a course I highly recommend as alternative for the INE course as preparation for eWPT.
+Do not worry, there are great alternatives that also provide practice labs and ample information about web application penetration testing.
+One example is PortSwigger Academy, from the creators of Burp Suite, which is a course I highly recommend as an alternative for the INE course as preparation for eWPT.
 It goes even more in-depth into web application vulnerabilities and also contains more advanced modules.
 Just make sure you complete all the modules that are needed for the eWPT exam.
-In the end, I think both the INE and PortSwigger Academy course provide you all the information you need to pass the eWPT exam, as long as you’re willing to put in the work: practice, practice, practice.
+In the end, I think both the INE and PortSwigger Academy courses provide you with all the information you need to pass the eWPT exam, as long as you’re willing to put in the work: practice, practice, practice.

 I finished both the INE course and PortSwigger Academy modules that were related to the eWPT exam.
-I started with going through the theory, watched videos how a vulnerability can be exploited and at last started practicing exploiting the vulnerabilities in the labs.
+I started by going through the theory, watched videos on how a vulnerability can be exploited, and at last started practicing exploiting the vulnerabilities in the labs.
 As I already had experience with web application penetration testing, I prepared for 3 weeks, going through the courses and doing the labs.
 I studied for an average of 3 hours per day.
 After the 3 weeks, I did the eWPT exam.

-The exam consists of two part, the hacking part and the reporting part.
+The exam consists of two-part, the hacking part and the reporting part.
 When logging into the eLearnSecurity portal, and you click on start exam, you receive a few things.
-The first document is a letter of engagement which provides information about the exam, the exam lab and what is expected from you as a penetration tester.
+The first document is a letter of engagement which provides information about the exam, the exam lab, and what is expected from you as a penetration tester.
 Second, you receive an OpenVPN file which you’ll use to connect to the exam lab.
 Do not forget to add the DNS server to the

 /etc/resolv.conf file in your kali VM.
 The third document you’ll receive is a reporting guide.
 After you clicked on start the exam, you have a week of access to the exam lab and after that a week for finishing and submitting the report.
 Let’s dive into the hacking part of the exam.